telerik/kendo-ui-core/docs/AngularJS/global-events.md

 Kendo UI directives emit a `kendoWidgetCreated` event for each widget that is created, and a `kendoRendered` event after all widgets, defined in the page, were created.

-## `kendoWidgetCreated`
+## Types

+### Upon Widget Creation: kendoWidgetCreated

 Suppose you want to create a TreeView widget that automatically expands the checked items upon initialization.
 You cannot easily do it without the `kendoWidgetCreated` event, because the widget is not instantiated at the time your `controller` function runs, but after it was finalized.
-This is logical as the widget is built from data which is defined within the `controller`:
+This is logical as the widget is built from data which is defined within the `controller`.

-###### Example - listen to the `kendoWidgetCreated` event
+The example below demonstrates how to listen to the `kendoWidgetCreated` event.

+###### Example

 ```html
 <div ng-app="app" ng-controller="MyCtrl">